Updated April 12, 2021

 Staffing and Attendance

-- For contact tracing purposes, sports organizers or venues should maintain a log of all spectators and non-participant visitors in attendance and schools or coaches should maintain a log of all participants in attendance.
+- For contact tracing purposes, sports organizers or venues should maintain a log of all spectators and non-participant individuals in attendance and schools or coaches should maintain a log of all participants in attendance.

 - When located in a region under Tier 1 mitigation efforts per the Restore Illinois guidelines: